SOMA Camp > Class Schedule

 |

-2:00pm-6:00pm | Main Hall Side Deck | Mushroom Identification Tables class info Bring your fungal finds to the table for identification.
+2:00pm-6:00pm | Spore-Zone Tent | Mushroom Identification Tables class info Bring your fungal finds to the table for identification.
 Please bring anything and everything you find.
-Our specialists will help you figure out what you found, categorize it, and professionally photograph the best specimins.
+Our specialists will help you figure out what you found, categorize it, and professionally photograph the best specimens.
 Some finds may go out for DNA sequencing!
-Monday morning please join us on the deck where we will discuss and review all finds. |
+Monday morning please join us in the spore zone tent where we will discuss and review all finds. |

-# | Time | Location | Title/Location | Leader | Register |
+# | Time | Starting Point | Title/Location | Foray Leader | Register |

 ---|---|---|---|---|---|